 4. You will see a more direct correlation between social media and sales.
 Studies have linked more than 3 billion dollars in sales to social media engagement efforts, and research shows that consumers’ reliance on social media for buying decisions has increased.

 As a result, the more your company connects with customers on social media, the more your profits are likely to rise.
 However, it can’t be just any old post.
 You must create content that adds value, entertains and creates opportunities for real dialogue.

 5. More companies are hiring PR firms to help them manage social media.
 Social media has a major effect on your company’s visibility, reputation and how well you can move customers through the sales cycle.
 With so much riding on social media, you don’t want to leave it in the hands of an amateur.

 Let Axia Public Relations help you augment your social media strategy, develop the right messages and build stronger customer loyalty.
-Contact us today or download our free e-book, The Essential Social Media Management Guide, to learn more.
+Contact us today or download our e-book, The Essential Social Media Management Guide, to learn more.

 Lisa Goldsberry is a writer for Axia Public Relations with more than 15 years of public relations experience.
 She specializes in business and technology PR.
 Connect with Axia Public Relations on Twitter at @axiapr.